h7-v/bunpro-full-sentence-trainer/README.md

 LLM model: gpt-5.4-mini
 ```

 OpenAI API usage is billed separately from ChatGPT Plus/Pro.
+As of July 2026, about 5 USD of OpenAI API credit should grade roughly 1,500 questions with `gpt-5.4-mini`, depending on sentence length, response length, and current model prices.
+Check the current [OpenAI API pricing](https://platform.openai.com/docs/pricing) before relying on this estimate.

 If you choose Gemini, the app can use Gemini's OpenAI-compatible endpoint: